Our public events are primarily shaped for ages 10 to 90+.

 See the practical guides we have posted for your learning and enhancement.

 Look for a story as if it's looking for you!
-A story may be beckoning you from many sources including your own experience, a family story, your imagination, an oral tradition or written text.
+A story may be beckoning you from many sources including your own lived experience, a family story, your imagination, an oral tradition, or written text.

 Then sit with your story.
 Let it percolate.
 Let it enter you.
 Does the story continue to resonate?

-Include your listerners in your thinking and selection.
+Include your listeners in your thinking and selection.
 Will it speak to the needs and interests of your listeners?

 Continue to play with the story until it feels good.
-(See "Ten+ Tips to Get Into a Story")
+(See, "A Baker's Dozen to Get Into a Story")

-You may want to keep a list of stories, perhaps with a wee annotation for future referenc.
+You may want to keep a list of stories, perhaps with a wee annotation for future reference.

 No, you may not.